rcarcamo-dot/PYTHON-SBI/README.md

 A module is a file containing Python definitions and statements.
 It is important to consider that definitions from a module can be imported into other modules or into the <i>main</i> module.

-* <b>sbi_project.py</b>: <i>main</i> module or program created to reconstruct a macrocomplex given a set of interacting pairs (prot-prot, prot-RNA).
+* <b>projectstart.py</b>: <i>main</i> module created to reconstruct a macrocomplex given a set of interacting pairs.
 It also considers the possibility to rebuild a macrocomplex if the input is a macrocomplex (.pdb).

   Aditionally, this module contains the ArgumentParser object, created using argparse module, which is used for command-line options, arguments and sub-commands.
 The ArgumentParser object will hold all the information necessary to parse the command line into Python data types.

 * <b>functions.py</b>: this module is composed by a set of different <b>functions</b> to solve biological and technical problems during the analysis.
 Thus, it is imported into the other modules in order to use the defined functions.

+### Output Files

+It is necessary to consider that the output files will depend on the command-line options and arguments the user determines while performing the analysis.
+All of them will be stored in the output directory selected by the user (-o or --output).

+The following <b>arguments</b> are stablished:

+* <b> -i INDIR, --input INDIR </b>

+  It must be a directory provided by the user which contains the inputs pairs (compressed format is also available <i>.tar.gz</i>).
+In case you want to rebuild a macrocomplex from PDB, you can introduce its pdb file (.pdb).

+   <i>(default: True)</i>

+* <b> -o OUTDIR, --output OUTDIR</b>

+  This is a directory which will be created during the program, structured in other subdirectories.

+  <i>(default:None)</i>

+* <b> -v, --verbose</b>

+  This option will allow the user to completely follow the progam.

+  <i>(default: False)</i>

+* <b> -f, --force</b>

+  This option will allow user to input FASTA formatted file.

+  <i>(default: False)</i>

+* <b> -s, --stoichiometry</b>

+  This option will allow user to input of stoichiometry in case a protein is homodimer.

+  <i>(default: None)</i>

+* <b> -t, --threshold</b>

+  This option will allow user to determine threshold for sequences to be considered identical.

+  <i>(default: 0.9)</i>

+If the <b>default options</b> are set, these are the following outputs:

+<b>files</b>:

+ - Result_of_Alignments.txt: file genereated from the pairwiise comparisons between all the inputs will be located in the user provided outputs directory